simeononsecurity/simeononsecurity.ch/content/guides/mastering-windows-cmd-scripting-advanced-ideas/index.en.md

 The **tasklist** command stands as an **essential instrument** for system administrators and IT professionals when it comes to monitoring system processes on Windows operating systems.
 By executing this command in the **Command Prompt**, you gain a comprehensive snapshot of currently active processes, along with their corresponding **Process IDs (PIDs)**, memory consumption, and other critical details.

-To harness this command's power, navigate to the **Command Prompt** and input the following:
+To use this command's power, navigate to the **Command Prompt** and input the following:

 ```bash
 tasklist